 Afualo, a 26-year-old Samoan woman from Inland Empire, California, is widely known as TikTok’s misogyny watchdog.
 On her TikTok page, you’ll find videos of Afualo clapping back at transphobes, taking down men who are fatphobic, defending plus-size creators, and clips from her weekly podcast "The Comment Section" (which you can watch on YouTube or wherever you get podcasts).
 It’s not all about trolling the trolls though; Afualo also gets serious like when she details the harmful effects of assault and coercion.

 After finding herself unemployed at the start of the pandemic, Afualo wanted a new start.
-Her boyfriend encouraged her to post on TikTok because he thought she, with a bite to her humor, would thrive on the app.
+Her boyfriend encouraged her to post on TikTok because he thought she, with a bite to her humour, would thrive on the app.
 After all, her Snapchat rants, of everyday things that irritated her while in college, were already popular among her friends and family.
 Her “KING,” as Afualo calls him, was right; Afualo started to post her videos in March of 2020 and her page took off in a consistent upward trajectory, growing from a million followers in August 2021 to over 7 million by April 2022.

 What you see on TikTok is Afualo through and through.
 On our call, Afualo is funny, thoughtful, authentic, and kind.
 Afualo prides herself on always being the person to step in and educate those spreading harmful verbiage about people and communities she cares about.
-This is a weight most women, specifically women of color, carry.
+This is a weight most women, specifically women of colour, carry.
 When asked about taking on this responsibility for millions of people, you can see Afualo’s face light up as she says, “It's been a really unexpected but wonderful privilege that I've been gifted.
 This platform was given to me by all of these people.
-So the honor is truly mine to be somebody that they look to for courage and strength.
+So the honour is truly mine to be somebody that they look to for courage and strength.
 And it is something I don't take lightly.”

 Being one of the main faces on our FYPs, Afualo is inundated by thousands of tags everyday from TikTok users, most of them being women.
 It’s not easy to see bigotry everyday and have people relying on you to insert yourself into it, and then have people come for your neck when you’re just trying to stand up for the community you’ve built and care about.
 “Do my feelings get hurt when you call me a fat buffalo a million times?
 No,” Afualo says.
 “But when I have women coming after me, that's the only kind of hate that really hurts me because I feel like I'm on your side, girl.
 I'm trying really hard to fight for you.
 That's the only time that I don't know if I want to do this anymore.
-It feels like I'm standing in a boat where I'm constantly shoveling out water and it just keeps coming in.
+It feels like I'm standing in a boat where I'm constantly shovelling out water and it just keeps coming in.
 I'm constantly working overtime to try and make us stay afloat and negative comments from women doesn’t help.”
 Afualo takes a pause and then does her signature cackle after adding, “But general hate and vitriol doesn't make me not want to do it.
 It only makes me want to do it more.”

 Google is free.
 I'm not going to hold your hand and walk you through why you shouldn't put on a public app why you hate women.